 You should now be able to use the text based Linux commands you learn during the course, replacing dcc with

 gcc.
-(Note: If you've learnt about dcc --leak-check
+(Note: If you've learnt about dcc --leak-check, it won't work with gcc.)

-to open a file.
+If you use VSCode, you can use code [filename] to open a file.
 If you use Vim, Vim will work as

 normal.
 However, gedit won't work.
 Google 'wsl x server' if you're really desperate to use it.